 3. Save for a Down Payment:

 Most importantly, you need to save for your down payment.
-However, with as little as just a five percent down payment, along with mortgage insurance, you can actually own your home in Canada.
+However, you can own your home in Canada with as little as just a five percent down payment and mortgage insurance.

 Saving Money for Your Emergency Fund